centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-fortinet-fortimail-snmp.md

 ### SNMP Configuration

-To use this Pack, the SNMP service must be properly configured on your device.
+To use this connector, the SNMP service must be properly configured on your device.

 ### Network flow